Hear This All People And Give Ear – Hymn Lyric

 of wisdom will impart,

-And prudent knowledge rising from
+And prudent knowledge from

 the musing of my heart.